bcosenza/patus/tune/README.md

 Therefore, we distinguish two installation scenarios:
 1. your target hw is the same of the one proposed in the paper, then you should:
-..Install Patus
+...Install Patus
-..Install SVM Rank
+...Install SVM Rank
-..Install Stencil TUNE with a prebuilt model
+...Install Stencil TUNE with a prebuilt model

 2. you have a different target hw from the one in the paper, tjen you shuold:
-..Install Patus
+...Install Patus
-..Install SVM Rank
+...Install SVM Rank
-..Install Stencil TUNE with a new model
+...Install Stencil TUNE with a new model

 The paper also shows results for search based heuristics, used for comparison.
 For those, we have replaced Patus deafult autotuner with the JMetal library, which supports a larger set of searh heuristics.
 Details are listed in the 'Iterative-Search' section below.